 While you can track your basal body temperature and other signs to confirm ovulation, observing the different phases of cervical mucus will help you know when to make that baby.

-While recording cervical mucus can be a natural, cheap, reliable, and highly effective component to avoid pregnancy using the Fertility Awareness Method (FAM) or Natural Family Planning (NFP), this post will be focusing on identifying your cervical mucus to help you achieve pregnancy.
+While recording cervical mucus can be a natural, cheap, reliable, and highly effective component to avoid pregnancy using the Fertility Awareness Method (FAM) or Natural Family Planning (NFP), this post focuses on identifying your cervical mucus to help you achieve pregnancy.

 Use this chart to clarify what cervical mucus looks like at different phases and when you are most fertile.